timbru31/cordova-plugin-lottie-splashscreen/README.md

 ##### lottie.splashscreen.show

-This method shows a Lottie splashscreen.
+This method shows a Lottie splash screen.
 If no arguments are given, it defaults to the `config.xml` values, however you can pass (new) options here to change the behavior on runtime.
 (For easier reading th TypeScript notation is used)

 ```ts
 lottie.splashscreen.show(location?: string, remote?: boolean, width?: number, height?: number)